andrewbartlett0/off_psi4/README.md

 README last updated: Oct 04 2018

 Quanformer is a Python-based pipeline for generating conformers, preparing quantum mechanical (QM) calculations, and processing QM results for a set of input molecules.
-This pipeline is robust enough to use with hundreds of conformers per molecule.
-You will need access to either Psi4 or Turbomole for QM calculations.
+This pipeline is robust enough to use with hundreds of conformers per molecule and tens or hundreds of molecules.
+You will need access to either Psi4 or Turbomole for running QM calculations.

 For each molecule, conformers are generated and optimized with the MM94S force field.
 Then input files for QM calculations are prepared for geometry optimizations or single point energy (SPE) calculations.